TRIQS/dft_tools/doc/guide/transport.rst

 Prerequisites
 -------------
-First perform a standard :ref:`DFT+DMFT calculation <dftdmft_selfcons>` for your desired material and obtain the real-frequency self energy by doing an analytic continuation.
+First perform a standard :ref:`DFT+DMFT calculation <full_charge_selfcons>` for your desired material and obtain the real-frequency self energy by doing an analytic continuation.

 .. warning::
   This package does NOT provide an explicit method to do an **analytic continuation** of